aiskakov28/SORAvs/README.md

 ## Data Preparation

 Place your original videos in the `data/original_videos/` directory and the corresponding SORA-generated videos in the `data/sora_videos/` directory.
 By default, the program expects matching filenames, but you can configure custom video pairs in config.yaml or via the `--pair` option.

-*Note: Sample comparison output visualization would be valuable here*

 ## Configuration